How to Start an LLC - Complete Guide

 How to Start an LLC

-Also, an LLC is a "pass-through entity" in taxes, meaning income passes through the company to the LLC owners or members, who report it on their tax returns.
+Moreover, an LLC is a pass-through entity under taxation i.e. income flows through the company to the LLC owners or members who are taxed on their income returns.

 1. Choose a State